IowaScaledEngineering/ise-docs/docs/SimpleSig/planning.md

 [![](img/ctc.png)](img/ctc.png)

 In the first image, our eastbound is sitting at the control point.
 Normally control points show stop all the way around.
 Only when the dispatcher lines a route and that route is safe to travel will the signals show something other than stop.
 In the second image, the dispatcher has given the train a route eastward on to the single track.
 Like APB, everything against us tumbles down to the next control point.
-In the third image, you can see that a westbound has appeared.
+In the third image, you can see a number of things - the eastbound has cleared the western control point, and the signals have defaulted back to stop; the dispatcher has lined a route for the eastbound into the siding on the right; and that a westbound has appeared, which is why our eastbound is going in the siding.
 In this case, neither crew needs to do anything except follow signals - the dispatcher has already changed the switch to diverging and lined our eastbound into the siding to get out of the way.

 #### Picking Your Signal System